coderefinery/sphinx-lesson/content/exercise-list.rst

      :class: exclude-this

 This feature is new as of early 2022, there may be possible problems in it still - please report.
+Currently, only sphinx-lesson admonitions can be included due to technical considerations (see source for hint on fixing).